Low-Sugar Tear-n-Share Sticky Vegan Hot Cross Bun

-Get them while they're hot, and eat them by the ton, these vegan hot cross buns are perfect for sharing this Easter.
+Get them while they’re hot, and eat them by the ton, this tear-n-share vegan hot cross bun is perfect for sharing this Easter.

 Hot Cross Buns are synonymous with Easter, but they’re also synonymous with lots of sugar and dairy.
-Joanne Wood, of The Balanced Kitchen, says it doesn’t have to be this way, however, as this alternative, reduced sugar recipe for vegan hot cross buns proves!
+Joanne Wood, of The Balanced Kitchen, says it doesn’t have to be this way, however, as this alternative, reduced sugar recipe for a vegan hot cross bun proves!

 Total Time: 3 hours